 What is multi-zone heating?

-Most homes have a single thermostat that sets a target temperature for your whole house.
+A typical UK home has a single thermostat that sets a target temperature for the whole house.
 It’s usually positioned somewhere that you never live in, like the hall.
 When your hall gets to the target temperature your boiler is switched off.
 No matter how cold you are in the living room and how much you turn the radiators up, the boiler won’t kick-in again until the thermostat target increases or the hall drops in temperature.

-The downside of this system is that it wastes a lot of energy and you end up heating parts of the house you don’t need to or turning the thermostat up in order to get just one room right.
+The downside of this system is that it wastes a lot of energy and you often end up heating parts of the house you don’t need to or turning the thermostat up in order to get just one room warm enough.

 Zones or Rooms

 You can effectively have as many zones as you want with Evohome.

 There is no limit to the number of radiators that you can have in a zone but if it gets too big we might need to look at your set-up again.

 The Honeywell Evohome controller supports up to 12 zones.
 That means you can normally create a zone per room but sometimes you may need to group 2 rooms together to create a zone.
 If your house is larger than this we simply add another Evohome controller etc.